 Message from the Director, Fellowship Program

-As one of the largest and most productive anesthesia departments in North America, the University of Toronto anesthesia department, in conjunction with its 6 fully-affiliated teaching hospitals, has a wealth of fellowship training opportunities to offer to recently qualified anesthesiologists.
-The department comprises of almost 300 faculty members, over 135 fellows and 105 residents spread over the six fully affiliated hospital sites.
-Many are world renowned in their subspecialty field, others have ongoing peer reviewed funding, high impact publications, and still others are excellent teachers and mentors.
+The University of Toronto's Department of Anesthesia one of the largest and most productive anesthesia departments in North America.
+In conjunction with its 6 fully-affiliated teach ing hospitals, it has a wealth of fellowship training opportunities to offer to recently qualified anesthesiologists.
+The department comprises of almost 400 faculty members, over 100 fellows and 100 residents spread over the six fully affiliated hospital sites.
+Many faculty are world renowned in their subspecialty field, have ongoing peer reviewed funding and high impact publications, and still others are excellent teachers and mentors.

-To be eligible for a clinical fellowship, one must be eligible for an educational license from the College of Physicians and Surgeons of Ontario (CPSO), our provincial medical licensing body, and register with Post-Graduate Medical Education at the University of Toronto.
-You must have completed your anesthesia training (minimum 30 months of clinical anesthesia) and passed all exams from your country before starting the fellowship.
-This includes the ABA exams for American trainees.
+To be eligible for a clinical fellowship, you must have completed all your anesthesia training (minimum 30 months of clinical anesthesia) and passed all specialty certification exams from your country before starting the fellowship.
+This includes the ABA exams for American trainees (should be BC, not BE).
 Evidence of English proficiency is required if medical training did not occur in English.
+Click here for eligibility requirements for clinical fellowships: http://pg.postmd.utoronto.ca/applicants/apply-for-fellowship-training/

 - Are within 5 years of completing their anesthetic training